-10.5.1.
-A Candidate, who has made serious breaches of the Constitution, code of ethics or the
+- 10.5.1.
+A Candidate, who has made serious breaches of the Constitution, code of ethics or the provisions of the by-law may face disqualification from the election - 10.5.2.

-- 10.5.2.
 A disqualification of candidacy can be invoked under one of the following conditions - 10.5.2.1.
 Bringing the party into disrepute - 10.5.2.2.
 A significant breach of the party's code of ethics or constitution - 10.5.2.3.
 A second reprimand for breaches of by-law 2.1 or the associated by-law for the election - 10.5.3.
 The Constitution and Arbitration Committee (CAC) will assess the evidence and advice of the Returning Officer. - 10.5.4.
 The recommendation of Constitution and Arbitration Committee (CAC) will be adopted, either supporting the disqualification of the candidate, recommending a lighter remedy under by-law 2.1 or the dismissal of the complaint.